doums/sapin/README.md

 ## install

-_release incoming soon_

 Sapin is a portable executable, no installation is required. \
-Download the latest binary from releases and run it.
+Download the latest binary from [releases](https://github.com/doums/sapin/releases/latest) and run it.

 ## configuration

-You can change things like the crosshair color, transparency, shape (crosshair or dot), size, thickness, gap etc...
+You can change things like the crosshair color, shape (crosshair or dot), transparency, size, thickness, gap etc…

 Sapin ship with a tray icon, right click on it to access the settings. \
 Click _Config_ to open the configuration file location and open